-- The proportion of 'open window' in the free running mode (neither heating or cooling being used) is significantly higher than that of the air conditioned mode. - The behavioural adaptations (window opening, clothing adjustments, heating/cooling use) are related to the outdoor air temperature. - The behavioural adaptation predicted by regression analysis is in good agreement with the measured data.
-These findings can be applied to building thermal simulation to predict the behavioural adaptation, indoor temperature and energy use in office buildings.
+- The behavioural adaptations (window opening, clothing adjustments, heating/cooling use) are related to the outdoor air temperature. - The behavioural adaptation predicted by the regression analysis is in good agreement with the measured data.
+These findings can be applied to the building thermal simulation to predict the behavioural adaptation and energy use in office buildings.

+Acknowledgments

-Acknowledgments: We would like to thank to all the people who participated in the survey, to the Gotoh Educational Corporation, Hulic Co., Ltd., Nikken Sekkei Ltd., Panasonic Corporation, Tokyo City University, Tokyu Fudosan Next Generation Engineering Center Inc., Tsuzuki Ward for their cooperation and to all students for data entry.
+We would like to thank to all the people who participated in the survey, to the Gotoh Educational Corporation, Hulic Co., Ltd., Nikken Sekkei Ltd., Panasonic Corporation, Tokyo City University, Tokyu Fudosan Next Generation Engineering Center Inc., Tsuzuki Ward for their cooperation and to all students for data entry.
 This research was supported by Grant-in-Aid for Scientific Research (C) Number 17K06681.